DFE-Digital/publish-teacher-training/load_testing/README.md

 run it on.
 Only the GitHub Actions workflow runs `k6 cloud`.

 #### Local runs against a development machine

+Start the application with `./bin/dev` first.
+You do not need Caddy.
+Find only answers on the host `find.localhost`, so k6 resolves that name to `127.0.0.1:3001` for you.

 ```
 npm run find:dev:quick     # 10 users, 25 seconds